hashicorp/packer/website/source/docs/builders/hyperv-iso.html.md

 -   `temp_path` (string) - This is the temporary path in which Packer will create the virtual machine.
 Default value is system `%temp%`

+-   `disk_block_size` (string) - The block size of the VHD to be created.
+    Recommended disk block size for Linux hyper-v guests is 1 MiB.
+This defaults to "32 MiB".

 ## Boot Command

 The `boot_command` configuration is very important: it specifies the keys